 Top 5 Carrot Cake in Oakville and Burlington

 This has got to be my favourite childhood dessert, and for some reason it’s on plenty of dessert menus in Oakville and Burlington.
 My mom used to bake carrot cake on the reg, sending my sister and I to school with big squares to share with our friends (this was long before school boards went cray over food).
+Then I left home and one of my old roommates, Monique, baked this epic cake for my 22nd birthday.
+(She typically spends about $70 on ingredients then creates the best treat you’ll ever taste).
+Digging into slices across Halton has made me pause to wax nostalgic about the good old university days when we ate cereal for dinner and thought bar memorabilia made for charming home decor but would ball out for someone’s birthday.
 At any rate, even when you think you’re full we believe you’ve gotta dig deep and make room for that cake, cake, cake, cake, cake!
 Here are our top 5 slices of carrot cake in Oakville and Burlington.

 It’s a great little hidden gem with fabulous service and a flashy orange door, which is what drew us in.
 The carrot cake, like the door, is fabulous.
 The cake has hints of pineapple (all desserts are made in-house) and the plating is so pretty for your IG feed.
 The bistro is known for its salads and crepes - Seafood or Chicken - and so it began … The Greens and Berries Salad is so fresh and light and lovely.
 It features mixed greens, fresh seasonal berries (I had strawberries, blueberries, and blackberries) with a yummy vinegar-heavy mission fig dressing and roasted pecans.
 The dish is technically served with blue cheese but staff were happy to sub goat cheese instead.
 (Mental note to eat here when I’ve got a business meeting booked right before the gym).
 The Chicken Crepe is also served with goat cheese, plus sauteed spinach and a house-smoked chicken breast in a tangy rose sauce.
 I’m a fan of crispier crepes but the sauce had me going back for more even though I was stuffed.
 The fries are amazing!